 Best drawing pencil for blending

 Cline and illustrator Julia Krusch both told us they swear by Faber-Castell drawing pencils.
-Cline notes that ‘they take to a blending stick very nicely’, adding that ‘when I want to make finished drawings (which is not very often), I use Faber-Castell.
-They have a smooth, uniform quality’.
+Cline notes that “they take to a blending stick very nicely,” adding that “when I want to make finished drawings (which is not very often), I use Faber-Castell.
+They have a smooth, uniform quality.”
 He prefers the brand’s 9000 series, which feature leads made from a combination of finely ground graphite and clay, while Krusch opts for Faber-Castell’s Pitt Pure graphite pencils (6B or 9B), which are more sustainable because they lack a wood casing and are made of pure graphite.
-She especially likes using a Pitt Pure ‘to emphasize a contour or draw single heavy lines’.
-The set shown comes with a range of Faber-Castell drawing pencils, including both Cline and Krusch’s favorites.
+She especially likes using a Pitt Pure “to emphasise a contour or draw single heavy lines.”
+The set shown comes with a range of Faber-Castell drawing pencils, including both Cline and Krusch’s favourites.
 For contrasting small details, Krusch likes another Faber-Castell pencil — the Clutch — with 0.5-mm lead (artist and licensed art therapist Margot Werner is also a fan of the Faber-Castell Clutch).

 Best drawing pencils for creating chunky lines